Inwood Hill Park: Site

-Inwood Hill Park has a human history that goes back to the Pre-Columbian era.
-Through the 17th century, Native Americans known as the Wecquaesgeek inhabited the area.
+Inwood Hill Park has a human history that goes back to the pre-Columbian era.
+Through the 17th century, the Wecquaesgeek, a Munsee-speaking band of Wappinger people, inhabited the area.
 There is evidence of a main encampment along the eastern edge of the park, known as the village of Shorakapok.
 The Wecquaesgeek relied on both the Hudson and Harlem Rivers as sources for food.
 Artifacts and the remains of old campfires were found in Inwood's rock shelters, suggesting their use for shelter and temporary living quarters.